zyaparcetin/mile-to-kilometer/README.md

 # mile-to-kilometer
-An npm library to convert miles to kilometers
+An npm library to convert miles to kilometers.
 ## &nbsp;
 ## Installation

 `$ npm i mile-to-kilometer`

+## &nbsp;
+## What is it?

+It is a simple library that converts miles to kilometers.

 ## &nbsp;
 ## Usage